Wanger-SJTU/SegToolbox.Pytorch/README.md

 ## Model
 - [x]  VGG-based FCN
+- [x]  resNet
+- [x]  nonlocal

 **TODO**
 1. more backbone net
-2. nonlocal and etc model

 ## Dataset
 - [x] VOC2012
 - [x] ADE2K
-- [ ] CityScapes
+- [x] CityScapes

+> At the root of the dataset, there should be a txt file named train.txt or val.txt

 ## features